16 Best Thanksgiving Horror Movies

 Escape Room (2019)

 Thanksgiving is a time to think about what you are thankful for.
 For the characters in Escape Room, they are tricked into participating in a deadly game that, in a way, should make them feel thankful for their lives (if they manage to escape with them).
 Escape Room takes place in late November during Thanksgiving break for college student Zoey Davis (Taylor Russell).
 At first, Zoey and five other people think they are playing an escape room for a cash prize, but they quickly realize that losing means death.
-They also realize that they were picked for a reason because the trapped rooms each represent a moment in one of the players lives when they were probably incredibly thankful to be alive.
+They also realize that they were picked for a reason because the trapped rooms each represent a moment in a player’s life.

 Pilgrim (2019)